 BC211 connects people to the community, government and social services they need.
 You can call or text 2-1-1 any day of the week, between 8 AM and 11PM.
 They offer confidential, multi-lingual, and texting services.
-You can also chat online, link is below.
+You can also chat online.

 The Compassionate Friends is an international, non-profit, non-denominational, self-help organization, offering friendship, understanding, grief education and HOPE for the future to all families who have experienced the death of a child at any age, from any cause.
-Our Primary Purpose is to aid in the positive reconciliation of grief and foster the physical and emotional health of parents and their surviving children.
-Our Secondary Purpose is to provide information and education about the grief of bereaved parents and their surviving children.
-The objective is to help those in their community, including family, friends, co-workers, employers and professionals to be supportive.
+They aid in the positive reconciliation of grief and foster the physical and emotional health of parents and their surviving children as well as provide information and education about the grief of bereaved parents and their surviving children.

-The BC Bereavement Helpline (BCBH) is here for you.
-We are a non-profit, free, and confidential service that connects the public to grief support services within the province of BC.
-Whether you are looking for bereavement support groups, community events, information on BC Bereavement Day, information on how to donate or to volunteer with us you will find it here.
-Please call the BC Bereavement Helpline and speak with one of our caring volunteers for information on our bereavement support groups, agencies, and peer-based support.
-Your call is free, confidential, and anonymous.
-We will help you find the most appropriate support for your specific type of loss.
+They are a non-profit, free, and confidential service that connects the public to grief support services within the province of BC.
+Whether you are looking for bereavement support groups, community events, information on BC Bereavement Day, information on how to donate or to volunteer with them, you will find it on their site.
+Please call the BC Bereavement Helpline and speak with one of their caring volunteers for information on their bereavement support groups, agencies, and peer-based support.

 If you think a child or youth under 19 years of age is being abused or neglected, you have the legal duty to report your concern to a child welfare worker.
 Phone 1 800 663-9122 at any time of the day or night.
 Your call will be answered by the Provincial Centralized Screening team (PCS) and their primary role is to receive and assess child protection reports and initial requests for ministry service across the province, 24 hours a day, 365 days a year.
 If a child is in immediate danger, call police (call 9-1-1 or your local police) to intervene and a child protection social worker should be contacted to determine whether the child is in need of protection.

 This parent-child playgroup is an extension of our Family Support Program.
 The group offers support to parents with children 0-6 years who may be facing challenges in life such as single parenthood, low income, or young parenthood.
 The group will focus on supportive parenting strategies.
 Call to register.
-Sooke group meets every other Thursdsay 10AM-noon; West Shore group meets every Thursday 9:30 to 11AM.
+Sooke group meets every other Thursdsay 10AM-noon.

 The MFRC has resources to meet the unique demands of raising children in the military lifestyle.
 It’s about getting quality care, support and resources in an environment that understands the lifestyle.
 Services include: Parenting support, child care, literacy programs, counselling, etc. The Colwood Pacific Activity Centre is located at 2610 Rosebank Rd, Colwood.